 What is social care and who needs it in Swindon?

-Most people may understandably give little or no thought to what care and support they may need in life, until they reach the point where they – or someone they know - needs it.
-You may have read or heard in the media about the ‘rising costs of social care’ but not really be clear on what lies behind the headlines:
+Many people may understandably give little or no thought to the care and support they might need until they - or someone they know - requires it.
+You may have heard in the media about the ‘rising costs of social care’ but not fully understood what lies behind the headlines:

 - Who provides it?